achintya007/bagh_doc/docs/source/getting_started.rst

 **Guidelines to write input file of Ground State Energy in the non-relativistic framework:**

-The input file for a non-relativistic frame is nearly identical to that for a relativistic framework.
+The input file for a non-relativistic framework is nearly identical to that for a relativistic framework.
 For a non-relativistic framework, if the interface is a pyscf spin-adapted implementation, then there is no need to write anything regarding the interface in the input file.

 Example: